Berserk: A dive into Kentarō Miura's cult work

 Introduction

 Berserk is not just a manga.
-It is a monumental fresco , an exploration of human darkness, a meditation on suffering, resilience and destiny.
-Created in 1989 by Kentarō Miura , the work has established itself as a pillar of dark fantasy and continues to influence popular culture, from video games (Dark Souls) to contemporary animation.
-In this article, we will dive deep into the universe of Berserk: its history , its narrative arcs , its striking characters , its visual aesthetic and its cultural heritage .
+It is a monumental fresco, an exploration of human darkness, a meditation on suffering, resilience, and destiny.
+Created in 1989 by Kentarō Miura, the work has established itself as a pillar of dark fantasy and continues to influence popular culture, from video games (Dark Souls) to contemporary animation.
+In this article, we will delve deep into the world of Berserk: its story, its narrative arcs, its memorable characters, its visual aesthetic, and its cultural legacy.

-For those who want to discover the first editions or learn more about the mangaka, you can consult the Berserk profile on MyAnimeList .
+For those who wish to discover the first editions or learn more about the mangaka, you can consult Berserk's page on MyAnimeList.

-Berserk takes place in a dark medieval universe, inspired as much by feudal Europe as by nightmarish mythologies.
-It follows Guts , a warrior born into tragic circumstances: abandoned by his dead mother on a battlefield, he is taken in by brutal mercenaries.
-From his childhood, he is confronted with violence , rejection and pain .
-His journey as a lone mercenary leads him to cross paths with Griffith , the charismatic leader of the Falcon Troop.
-Their meeting changes everything: Guts, who had never known a true purpose, finds himself swept away by Griffith's all-consuming dream of building a kingdom.
+The story of Berserk unfolds in a dark medieval universe, inspired as much by feudal Europe as by nightmarish mythologies.
+It follows Guts, a warrior born in tragic circumstances: abandoned by his dead mother on a battlefield, he is taken in by brutal mercenaries.
+From childhood, he faces violence, rejection, and pain.
+His journey as a lone mercenary leads him to cross paths with Griffith, the charismatic leader of the Band of the Hawk.
+Their encounter changes everything: Guts, who had never known a true purpose, finds himself swept up in Griffith's consuming dream of building a kingdom.

-Their relationship is ambivalent .
-Griffith admires Guts's brute strength, while Guts is fascinated by Griffith's vision and charisma.
-With Casca , the troop's second-in-command, an emotional triangle is formed, mixing camaraderie, loyalty, desire, and rivalry.
-But Griffith's dream turns out to be darker than it seems.
-When he sacrifices his companions during the Eclipse to become Femto , a member of the God Hand , Guts and Casca survive, forever scarred by the event.
-From this moment, the story takes a turn: Guts becomes a wanderer pursued by demons, driven by a rage for revenge and a desire to protect Casca, whose spirit has been shattered by the trauma.
+Their relationship is ambivalent.
+Griffith admires Guts' brute strength, while Guts is fascinated by Griffith's vision and charisma.
+With Casca, the deputy commander of the troupe, an emotional triangle forms, mixing camaraderie, loyalty, desire, and rivalry.
+But Griffith's dream proves to be darker than it seems.
+When he sacrifices his companions during the Eclipse to become Femto, a member of the God Hand, Guts and Casca survive, forever scarred by this event.
+From this moment, the story takes a turn: Guts becomes a wanderer pursued by demons, driven by a rage for revenge and a will to protect Casca, whose mind has been broken by the trauma.

 ![]() |